raspberrypilearning/world-builder/en/step_4.md

 Navigate to a model in the Project window then drag it to the Scene view to add it to your scene.

-Adjust the Transform to position, rotate or scale the GameObject.
+You can adjust the Transform of the GameObjects you create to change their position, rotation and scale (size).

 --- /collapse ---

-You can adjust the Transform of the GameObjects you create to change their position, rotation and scale (size).

 --- collapse ---